sudopk/Guides/Android/InitialSetup.md

 # Setup Android SDK
 1. Download [Android sdk](https://developer.android.com/studio/index.html) (should be at the bottom of the page)
 1. Extract the sdk package.
-We will assume the sdk root directory is `$HOME/bin/android-sdk`
+I will assume the sdk root directory is `$HOME/bin/android-sdk`
 1. Add following to your `~/.bashrc` or preferably to `~/.profile` file:
 ```
 export ANDROID_HOME="${HOME}/bin/android-sdk"